s-doering/smig/README.md

 ## Detailed information ##

-#### Logging Migrations ####

-There is logging for migrations as well.
-Add this line to your log4j config.

-        log4j = {

-            ..

-            info 'com.smig.plugin'

-            ..
-            ..
-        }

-"debug" is also possible to squeeze some more information out of it.

 #### Exclude environments from running migrations ####

 By default migrations runs in every environment except _TEST_.
 You can change this behaviour by adding some lines to your Config file.
 You can make it environment specific, e.g.: